- Academic Affairs

 For detailed information regarding the cost of attendance and its components for the current academic year, view the School of Dentistry - Prospective Student Presentation.

-The average living expense budget for a 1st year student is below.
-This living expense budget includes the summer, fall and spring.
+The average living-expense budget for a first-year student is below.
+This living-expense budget includes fall and spring semesters.